-One example is a foreign body, often an implanted device.
-In the example on the left, a spinal cord stimulator implanted in the lumbar region increased the local density on the image and led to an inappropriately high BMD for this patient.
-[Spiro 2019: p2A] (?? words; ?? total)

-In the example on the right, the patient had undergone a contrast-enhanced CT scan on the same day as her DXA scan, leading to a visible artifact in radiograph “A”.
-The artifact disappeared when the DXA was re-taken 13 days later, as seen in radiograph “B” and the T-scores were re-adjusted.
-[Spiro 2019: p2B] (?? words; ?? total)

-Serial DXA scans are performed not only to correct for artifacts, but to monitor BMD changes over time.
-It is crucial that serial measurements be performed on the same system, as only when a system’s local precision error is known can the significance of the BMD change be calculated, using the ISCD-developed formula for least significant change.
+Lastly, we should mention that serial DXA scans may be performed to correct for artifacts or to monitor BMD changes over time.
+In such cases, it is crucial that serial measurements be performed on the same system, as only when a system’s local precision error is known can the significance of the BMD change be calculated, using the ISCD-developed formula for least significant change.
 [Shepherd 2007: p1-B, p2A-B]

+When these best practices are implemented and pitfalls avoided, a high-quality DXA scan like the one shown on the right can maximally inform the patient’s primary healthcare providers.